Papaver somniferum: Cultivation

-Ornamental
+As an ornamental plant

 Live plants and seeds of the opium poppy are widely sold by seed companies and nurseries in most of the western world, including the United States.
-Poppies are sought after by gardeners for the vivid coloration of the blooms, the hardiness and reliability of the poppy plants, the exotic chocolate-vegetal fragrance note of some cultivars, and the ease of growing the plants from purchased flats of seedlings or by direct sowing of the seed.
+Poppies are sought after by gardeners for the vivid colour of the flowers, the hardiness and reliability of the poppy plants, the exotic chocolate-vegetal fragrance note of some cultivars, and the ease of growing the plants from purchased flats of seedlings or by direct sowing of the seed.
 Poppy seed pods are also sold for dried flower arrangements.

-Though "opium poppy and poppy straw" are listed in Schedule II of the United States' Controlled Substances Act, P. somniferum can be grown legally in the United States as a seed crop or ornamental flower.
+Though "opium poppy and poppy straw" are listed in Schedule II of the United States' Controlled Substances Act, P. somniferum can be grown legally in the United States as a seed crop or as an ornamental plant.
 During the summer, opium poppies can be seen flowering in gardens throughout North America and Europe, and displays are found in many private plantings, as well as in public botanical and museum gardens such as United States Botanical Garden, Missouri Botanical Garden, and North Carolina Botanical Garden.

 Many countries grow the plants, and some rely heavily on the commercial production of the drug as a major source of income.
 As an additional source of profit, the seeds of the same plants are sold for use in foods, so the cultivation of the plant is a significant source of income.
 This international trade in seeds of P. somniferum was addressed by a UN resolution "to fight the international trade in illicit opium poppy seeds" on 28 July 1998.